jGDarkness/physics_simulator/designs/feature_design_1.0.md

 - Realtime calculation peephole, also displaying the cursor's coordinates in the 3D space in real-time

 ## Python Libraries/Modules/APIs to Use
+- implement requirements.txt for the items in the list.
 - PyQt6 - Python bindings for the Qt cross-platform application framework.
 - PyOpenGL - Python bindings for the OpenGL graphics library.
 - PyOpenGL-accelerate - Python bindings for the OpenGL graphics library.